Edinburgh in Autumn: 30 Things to Do this Fall

 While August is ‘the’ month to visit Edinburgh for festivals, including the world’s biggest art festival, the Fringe, some prefer the autumn shoulder season events as they mean fewer crowds, calmer shows, easier hangovers and less litter!

-Local and international storytellers set up home at the Netherbow Theatre in the Scottish Storytelling Centre which is located on the Royal Mile in Edinburgh’s Old Town.
+Local and international storytellers set up home at the Netherbow Theatre in the Scottish Storytelling Centre on the Royal Mile in Edinburgh’s Old Town.

-Other locations include Royal Botanic Garden Edinburgh and the National Library of Scotland.
+Other locations include the Royal Botanic Garden of Edinburgh and the National Library of Scotland.

-Acts share stories, play instruments and some encourage audience participation.
+Acts share stories and play instruments, and some encourage audience participation.

 Shows include daily keynote stories, talks, discussions and workshops.